NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/The art of software testing/01-02 Self-assessment test, psychology and economics of software testing.md

 Differences between [[black-box testing]] and [[white-box testing]]

 **Testing guidelines**
-1) Always define clearly the expected output or result of a program (see [[test oracle]])
+1) Always ==define clearly the expected output== or result of a program (see [[test oracle]])
-2) A programmer should avoid attempting to test his own program, because his judgement is biased.
-If the implementation is incorrect due to the programmer’s misunderstanding of the specifications, it is likely that the programmer will carry the same misunderstanding into the test
+2) A programmer (and even a company) should avoid attempting to test his own program, because his judgement is biased.
+If the implementation is incorrect due to the programmer’s misunderstanding of the specifications, ==it is likely that the programmer will carry the same misunderstanding into the test==
-3) A programming organization should not test its own programs
-4) Any testing process should include a thorough inspection of the results of each test
+4) Always ==inspect the results of each test==.
+Even the result of a successful test may lead to the insight that the outcome was a coincidence
 5) Test cases must be written for input conditions that are invalid and unexpected, as well as for those that are valid and expected
 6) Examining a program to see if it does not do what it is supposed to do is only half the battle; the other half is seeing whether the program does what it is not supposed to do
 7) Avoid throwaway test cases unless the program is truly a throwaway program
-8) Do not plan a testing effort under the tacit assumption that no errors will be found
+8) Do not plan a testing effort under the tacit assumption that no errors will be found. ==Time and resources should be allocated in advance to face the results== of the test
-9) The probability of the existence of more errors in a section of a program is proportional to the number of errors already found in that section
+9) The probability of the existence of more errors in a section of a program is proportional to the number of errors already found in that section. ==The more bugs are found, the more bugs there probably are.==
 10) Testing is an extremely creative and intellectually challenging task